Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Implementation

-\parabf{Attackers} We implement Perry's attacker abstraction by translating Perry's high-level attack strategies into low-level Caldera~\cite{caldera} code.
-The \actionModule\ maps high-level actions to low-level Caldera actions.
-Caldera low-level actions are template files that contain bash commands or other binaries to execute.
+\parabf{Attackers} The attacker service uses Caldera, an open-source C\&C server to communicate and send commands to infected hosts.\footnote{ Other C\&C server's such as Mythic~\cite{merlin} or CobaltStrike~\cite{cobalt} could also be used. } The \actionModule\ translates tasks from Perry's high-level attack strategies into low-level commands (e.g., Shell code, Python scripts) that are then executed by Caldera~\cite{caldera}.
 We implement the \telemetryModule\ by considering the outputs of each low-level action as low-level events.
 For each low-level action, we create rules that parse these low-level outputs and raise high-level observations.
 Similar to the defender, we implement a library of common high-level attack actions and events shown in \tableRef{tab:action_translation} and \tableRef{tab:event_translation}.

 [0] {139} [0] {88} [0] {178}